Living in a Box (song)

-"Living in a Box" is a song by British band Living in a Box, released on 23 March 1987 as their first single from their debut album album of the same name.
-It was the group's biggest hit single along with "Room in Your Heart" (1989), reaching No. 5 on the UK Singles Chart.
+"Living in a Box" is a song by the British band of the same name, released on 23 March 1987 as their debut single from their self-titled debut album.
+It was the group's biggest hit single along with "Room in Your Heart" (1989), both reaching No. 5 on the UK Singles Chart.
 "Living in a Box" became the group's only top-40 hit in the United States, peaking at No. 17 on the Billboard Hot 100.
 The song was later covered by Bobby Womack; his version reached No. 70 in the UK.

 Background

-The song's title came from a comment by a friend of the band's songwriter and keyboard player Marcus Vere.
-The friend lived in a small council flat in Sheffield prompting him to remark "I feel like I'm living in a cardboard box!", referring to the sense of feeling enclosed.
-The video featured British DJ Tony Blackburn holding and moving the mouth of a cardboard cutout of himself over his face.
+The song's title came from former member Jon Bennett who lived in a small council flat in Sheffield prompting him to remark "I feel like I'm living in a cardboard box!", referring to the sense of feeling enclosed.
+The music video features British DJ Tony Blackburn holding and moving the mouth of a cardboard cutout of himself over his face.